Last Updated on December 11, 2022 by Peralta

 Faulty Water Inlet Valve

 The water inlet valve basically controls the flow of water into the dishwasher.
 When you turn on the wash cycle, this valve opens, allowing water from the plumbing system.
-Once the dishwasher fills with water, this valve closes, preventing water from further flowing into the washing compartment.
+Once the dishwasher fills with water, this valve closes, preventing water from flowing further into the washing compartment.
 The closure of this valve prompts the start of the wash cycle, which begins with the heating element raising the temperature of the water.

 If there is an issue with the water inlet valve, the whole dishwasher will likely malfunction.
 For instance, while water may successfully flow into the dishwasher, the wash cycle will not start, and that’s why you may notice your appliance stopping.
 Please note that with a faulty water inlet valve, the dishwasher can still fill with water even though it doesn’t have a power connection.